 Most of the WHO Europe AMC network countries are still not equipped with comprehensive systems for collecting and analyzing data on medicine purchases, prescriptions and use.
 Therefore, there is little information on the pattern of supplied antimicrobial agents at the health facility, pharmacy or patient level.
 Until the systems are strengthened to collect this data, manual data collection methods are necessary to understand how antimicrobials are being used and to enable the development of strategies to improve the appropriate use of antimicrobials.
 WHO has introduced the AWaRe classification of antibiotics that promotes more rational selection of antibiotics in order to reduce the development of antimicrobial resistance.

-This study is being undertaken to determine patterns of community supply of antimicrobial agents dispensed from community pharmacies in Eastern Europe and Central Asian countries and areas.
+This study is being undertaken to determine patterns of community supply of antimicrobial agents dispensed from community pharmacies inGeorgia.
 The study will examine supply related to COVID-19 infection and other common infections including upper respiratory tract infection, urinary tract infection, otitis media and community acquired pneumonia.
 In addition to recording the antimicrobial agent supplied, pharmacists will be asked to record the reason for supply/indication for the medicine.

 Study goals and objectives

-The goal of this study is to describe current practices in supply of antimicrobials in community pharmacies in countries and areas of Eastern Europe and Central Asia that are members of the WHO Europe Antimicrobial Medicines Consumption (AMC) Network.
-This will inform future policy and strategy work to improve the use of antimicrobial agents and strengthen the implementation of the WHO AWaRe classification of antibiotics at both at a regional and country level.
+The goal of this study is to describe current practices in supply of antimicrobials in community pharmacies in Georgia.
+This will inform future policy and strategy work to improve the use of antimicrobial agents and strengthen the implementation of the WHO AWaRe classification of antibiotics in Georgia.

 The objectives of this study are to measure the proportion of individual and groups of antimicrobials supplied to customers and assess the patterns of consumption of antimicrobials sourced from community pharmacies.

 The study will summarise which antimicrobials are supplied by types (antibacterials, antifungals, antiviral, antimalarial), specific medicines within each type, formulation (oral, injection, rectal), and, for antibacterials, the relative use of agents from WHO Access, Watch and Reserve categories.
-We recommend that collected data be also analysed by type of pharmacies -urban/rural, public/private, if private, chain/independent - included in the study or that types of pharmacies included in the study be discussed in case distribution of included pharmacies does not reflect the real situation.
+Collected data will be also analysed by type of pharmacies -urban/rural, public/private, if private, chain/independent - included in the study.

 Participants will be asked to note the reason for the supply (this may be symptoms, presumptive or confirmed diagnosis).
 We are particularly interested in supply that may be related to COVID-19 infection.
 Where appropriate, we will compare medicines supplied for selected clinical conditions with the recommended treatment choices in national guidelines, WHO recommendations, or IMCI guidelines for young infants and children less than five years old.